-Every trainer will tell you to get those heels down!
+In my experience, every horse riding trainer will tell you to “get those heels down!”
 But what if you just can’t?
 Most people don’t think of that.
 Here are some English riding tips on ankle mobility that will help you get those heels to where you need them to be.

 If you want to be able to keep your heels down properly while you’re riding then you need to have a certain degree of ankle mobility.
-Without this is going to be very hard for you to keep your heels down consistently.
+Without this, it’s going to be very hard for you to keep your heels down consistently.
 You’ll have issues with your feet coming forward in the stirrup especially during a trot or a canter.

 Why do you want to keep your heels down?